Your cart is currently empty!

-I was invited to a private birthday campout by Andrew, a fire-spinning buddy of mine, for some headshots and fire-performer photography action shots, far away from my normal Boston, Massachusetts stomping grounds .
+I was invited to a private birthday campout by Andrew, a fire-spinning buddy of mine, for some portraits and fire-performer photography action shots, far away from my normal Boston, Massachusetts stomping grounds .

 His location was wonderfully hidden away from everyone, on a swampy piece of family property.
 Between alien-looking, multi-colored WTF bugs, the brutal humidity, and the ever rising tide of COVID-19 infections, I think we were able to pull off a successful photo shoot and birthday celebration.

-We started with a simple headshot portrait session.
+We started with a simple headshot photography session.

 (They look like high school yearbook photos!)